 Lumbar Spinal Stenosis - Symptoms

-weakness, cramping, or pain in the legs, feet, or
+- Numbness, weakness, and cramping in the legs, feet, or buttocks.

 - Low back pain.

 - In severe cases, loss of bladder and bowel control.